model-checking/kani/docs/src/install-github-ci.md

-# GitHub CI Action
+# GitHub Action

-Kani offers a GitHub action for running Kani in the CI.
-As of now, only Ubuntu 20.04 wtih `x86_64-unknown-linux-gnu` is supported for Kani in the CI.
+Kani offers a GitHub Action for running Kani in CI.
+As of now, only Ubuntu 20.04 with `x86_64-unknown-linux-gnu` is supported for Kani in CI.

 ## Using Kani in your GitHub workflow
-Our GitHub CI Action is available in the GitHub Marketspace with the name `model-checking/kani`
+Our GitHub Action is available in the GitHub Marketspace with the name `model-checking/kani`

 The following workflow snippet will checkout your repository and run `cargo kani` on it whenever a push or pull request occurs.
 Replace